Bluish-y/Anti-Hebbian-Learning/README.md

     network = AntiHebbianNetwork(64, 16, 0.3, 0.1, 0.1, p, 10, thresholds=None)
     network.train(generate_line_patterns, epochs=1200)
 ```
-Replace generate_line_patterns with generate_letter_patterns to use letter patterns instead.
+Replace generate_line_patterns with generate_letter_patterns to use letter patterns instead or just run the version 1.4 for the letter patterns.
 Adjust the epochs parameter to control the number of training epochs.

 ## Output
 The script will print the progress of the training and plot the results at specified intervals, showing the weights of each unit as a function of learning trials.